 Develop your soft skills

 You could also focus on upskilling in areas that a machine can’t fulfil and aim to stand out where AI can’t.
-Managing a team, critical thinking, empathising, collaborating with others – these are all essential soft skills you can develop that AI can’t replace.
-Systems like ChatGPT don’t have feelings and emotions – but you do.
+Managing a team, critical thinking, empathising, and collaborating with others – these are all essential soft skills you can develop that AI can’t replace.
 This is a key quality that sets you apart from AI.
-In a survey of 2,259 employees in the UK, 92% said soft skills are important for their career, and those with higher levels of soft skills earn on average an extra £3,600 to £4,600 a year.3

 There are plenty of opportunities for developing your soft skills.
-The Public Speaking Academy conducts in-person public speaking courses that help you become a more confident communicator.
-There are also various management and leadership courses available online, like the four-week programme offered by The Open University.
+The Public Speaking Academy conduct in-person public speaking courses that help you become a more confident communicator.
+There are also various management and leadership courses available online, such as the Chartered Management Institute’s courses which range from team leader to CEO level.
 These skills are transferable, meaning that they can be applied across various roles and industries – ideal for those thinking about how to change careers.

 Finally, you could work on building your personal brand – how you define your expertise, market your skills and promote yourself in the workplace.
 This could help you stand out from the competition and advance your career.